Universal-Acceptance-for-You/universal-acceptance-in-uganda/README.md

 The project is licensed under the MIT license for software/code related content and Creative Commons Attribution 4.0 International (CC-BY 4.0) for non-software/code related content.
 See details [here](https://github.com/Universal-Acceptance-for-You/universal-acceptance-in-uganda/blob/main/LICENSE).

 ## Partners
 We believe that Universal Acceptance implementation is a collective effort.
-We are happy to work with and are grateful to partners and supporters.
+We are grateful to partners and supporters.

 ## About Us and Contacts
 This repository is maintained by a team of technologists, researchers, tech policy experts, activists, UA enthusists, among others, working in organisations including: